 The costs of customer acquisition are certainly higher than the costs of customer retention.
-So the question you need to ask is, “What is the value of keeping this customer?”
+So you need to ask, “What is the value of keeping this customer?”

 Here are some key things to consider:

 - Their cost versus their profit.
 Here’s where you’re going to want solid data.
 Strong ticketing systems can easily pull up useful metrics like how many tickets a customer generates, how many touchpoints are required, and their invoice history.
-If they’re costing you more than you’re paying, that’s a red flag.
+If they cost you more than you’re paying, that’s a red flag.

-- If your bad customer is a high-profile customer, then they may be worth the headaches they cause.
-Make sure you’re ready to deal with any loss of prestige or social media consequences.
+- If your bad customer is a high-profile customer, they may be worth the headaches they cause.
+Ensure you’re ready to deal with any loss of prestige or social media consequences.